-Angkor – Land of Dharmic Faiths and Khmer Architecture, whose basis is the South Indian Pallava/Chola architecture.
+Angkor – Land of Dharmic Faiths and Khmer Architecture, which borrows some of the architectural practices from the South Indian Pallava/Chola architecture.
 It is the land of Hindus and Buddhists.
 This would be surprising for even Indians or Nepalis (as these countries have significant Hindu population) that there are some spectacular architectural marvels representing Dharmic culture existing outside of India(the other being Prambanan temple in Central Java, Indonesia).
 Even across the globe many would have known of architectures like Romanesque, Gothic, Renaissance and Baroque, but it is rare people knew of Khmer Architecture outside of Cambodia.
 Angkor in Siem Reap Province, Cambodia stands testimony to this particular architecture with its breathtaking Hindu and Buddhist temples, and I had this once in a lifetime opportunity to visit this marvelous site in 2008.
 The place represents the harmony between these two ancient Dharmic faiths as I witnessed people of these two faiths praying in each other’s temples.
 Uproot Siem Reap and bring it to India and one would see opulence like Taj Mahal in comparison.

 Today Angkor, the region as it is called, has multiple architectural wonders such as Angkor Wat, Angkor Thom, Phnom Kulen, Beng Mealea and Koh Ker.
 I mention it as multiple architectural wonders due to the archaeological excavations at different times at these sites, though the assumption is these are parts of the contiguous Angkor region.
+A comprehensive archaelogical map of greater Angkor, covering nearly 3000 square kilometeres, prepared by the Greater Angkor Project (GAP) reveals a vast, settlement with an elaborate water management network covering 1000 square km, making Angkor the largest urban complex before the industrialization period.
 It is believed that Phnom Kulen or Mahendraparvatha, which predates Angkor Wat by 350 years, once excavated completely, will dwarf Angkor Thom.
 Angkor Wat is the largest Hindu temple in the world built in 12th century by King Suryavarman II, who was a contemporary to the Chola Emperor, Kulothunga Chola, grandson of the Great Rajendra Chola, who sent architects to help in the construction of the temple, and so was the reflection of the Dravidian Architecture.
 The temple later was converted into a Buddhist temple by the Khmer kings, who adopted Buddhism as their religion, but it still reflects “Meru mountain”, home of the devas in Hindu mythology.
 The other magnificent construction is Angkor city or Angkor Thom.

-Angkor city itself has a grand entrance as a precursor to the marvel waiting to unravel as one proceeds through the gates of Angkor City.
+Angkor Thom, one of the major complexes within Angkor, has a grand entrance as a precursor to the marvel waiting to unravel as one proceeds through the gates of Angkor Thom.
 It has a bridge with railings depicting the story of the “Ocean of the milk” from the Hindu mythology with Asura statues lined up on one side of the bridge and Naga serpent being held by the Asura statues completing the railing and Devas statues lined up on the other side with Naga Serpent.
 Many of these Asura and Deva statues were desecrated by the Khmer Rouge who were hidden in these parts of the country, when they removed many of these heads to fund the war against Vietnamese forces, who invaded Cambodia in 1979 and got rid of the murderous regime of Khmer Rouge.
-At the heart of the Angkor city is the Bayon temple, which was originally Buddhist temple, and was converted to a hindu temple with Shiva Linga by a later Angkor King, who practised Hinduism.
+At the heart of the Angkor Thom is the Bayon temple, which was originally Buddhist temple, and was converted to a hindu temple with Shiva Linga by a later Angkor King, who practised Hinduism.
 Angkor has more than 1000 odd temples but some of the prominent ones are Angkor Wat, Bayon, Ta prom or Jungle temple, and temple of the leper king.

 I travelled from Phnom Penh (as part of my Indochina backpack tour in 2008) in a bus for a 7 hour journey to Siem Reap along with a friend where I was surprised to find a tuk-tuk waiting to pick us up due to the information shared between the bus corporation and the tuk-tuk driver.
 The tuk-tuk driver, John, spoke good English and arranged for a very good accommodation as well for a pittance.
 We made use of his service for the next two days we were there.
 That evening we went to Ta Keo to see the sunset.
 Though I was disappointed not being able to see the sunset due to cloudy conditions, I was surprised to see the Nandi (Lord Shiva’s mount – the Bull) and realized that Ta Keo was a Shiva temple.
 The Nandi is still worshipped as seen by the saffron cloth around its neck, and I observed an old lady from Fiji praying to the Nandi.